What are the most expensive transfers of all time? The 50 highest fees in history

 He has struggled with that weight of expectation, and while he has shown glimpses of his world-class ability, he has often failed to hit the heights he has with the France national team.

-United also hold the second and third positions in this category with their moves for Harry Maguire and Romelu Lukaku.
+United also hold the second, third and fourth positions in this category with their moves for Harry Maguire, Romelu Lukaku and Jadon Sancho.

-The jury is very much out on the next biggest transfers in the Premier League, with Arsenal forward Nicolas Pepe and Chelsea goalkeeper Kepa Arrizabalaga up next, while Kai Havertz took sixth spot after his own move to Chelsea last year.
+The jury is very much out on the next biggest transfers in the Premier League, with Arsenal forward Nicolas Pepe and Chelsea goalkeeper Kepa Arrizabalaga up next.

 Who has the highest combined transfer fees of all time?